AndreSchuck/connect-to-gsheets/README.md

 # Connect-to-GSheets
-This project seeks to create a simple and fast way to convert Google Sheets spreadsheets into pandas dataframe objectcs.
+This project seeks to create a simple and fast way to convert Google Sheets spreadsheets into pandas dataframe objects.

 ## Pre-execution steps